July 22, 2016 (Updated: May 15, 2023)

-The way to think about where voice and content creation intersect is to consider audience: the audience you have, and the audience you want.
+The way to think about where voice and content creation intersect is to consider your target audience: the audience you have, and the audience you want.
 From the blog and video topics chosen, to the content’s production style, every aspect of a brand’s content creation needs to be geared towards its audience.

 How can you help yourself or your client do the same thing with their product or service?
 Ask them to identify their current audience, and the audience they’re aiming for.
 Gather examples of content that speaks directly to those audiences.
 Pet food brands are amazing at identifying and catering to audiences filled with pet owners and pet lovers.
 Competing to stand out in a field that uses adorable animals and friendly, informal advertisement tones is more difficult than it sounds.